California: Flora and fauna

-The Canadian zone mammals include the mountain weasel, snowshoe hare, and several species of chipmunks.
+The Canadian zone mammals include the Long-tailed weasel, snowshoe hare, and several species of chipmunks.
 Conspicuous birds include the blue-fronted jay, mountain chickadee, hermit thrush, American dipper, and Townsend's solitaire.
 As one ascends into the Hudsonian zone, birds become scarcer.
 While the gray-crowned rosy finch is the only bird native to the high Arctic region, other bird species such as Anna's hummingbird and Clark's nutcracker.
-Principal mammals found in this region include the Sierra coney, white-tailed jackrabbit, and the bighorn sheep.
+Principal mammals found in this region include the American pika, white-tailed jackrabbit, and the bighorn sheep.
 As of April 2003, the bighorn sheep was listed as endangered by the U.S. Fish and Wildlife Service.
 The fauna found throughout several zones are the mule deer, coyote, mountain lion, northern flicker, and several species of hawk and sparrow.

 Methuselah is the oldest tree in the world, found in the Ancient Bristlecone Pine Forest of Inyo National Forest.

 Aquatic life in California thrives, from the state's mountain lakes and streams to the rocky Pacific coastline.
 Numerous trout species are found, among them rainbow, golden, and cutthroat.
 Migratory species of salmon are common as well.
-Deep-sea life forms include sea bass, yellowfin tuna, barracuda, and several types of whale.
-Native to the cliffs of northern California are seals, sea lions, and many types of shorebirds, including migratory species.
+Deep-sea life forms include sea bass, yellowfin tuna, Pacific barracuda, and several types of whale.
+Native to the cliffs of northern California are seals, California sea lion, and many types of shorebirds, including migratory species.

 As of April 2003, 118 California animals were on the federal endangered list; 181 plants were listed as endangered or threatened.
 Endangered animals include the San Joaquin kitfox, Point Arena mountain beaver, Pacific pocket mouse, salt marsh harvest mouse, Morro Bay kangaroo rat (and five other species of kangaroo rat), Amargosa vole, California least tern, California condor, loggerhead shrike, San Clemente sage sparrow, San Francisco garter snake, five species of salamander, three species of chub, and two species of pupfish.
 Eleven butterflies are also endangered and two that are threatened are on the federal list.
 Among threatened animals are the coastal California gnatcatcher, Paiute cutthroat trout, southern sea otter, and northern spotted owl.
 California has a total of 290821 acre of National Wildlife Refuges.
 As of September 2010, 123 California animals were listed as either endangered or threatened on the federal list.
 Also, as of the same year, 178 species of California plants were listed either as endangered or threatened on this federal list.
+Multiple mammal species have been extirpated from the state in recent times including brown bear, jaguar, and American bison.